Common Cook Islands Trust Funding Errors

 Grantors frequently establish Cook Islands trusts but delay transferring assets indefinitely, leaving substantial wealth titled in their personal names.
 Some never complete funding at all, maintaining empty trusts that provide no actual protection.

-This happens because clients hesitate to transfer assets due to perceived loss of control, unfamiliarity with the process, concerns about tax consequences, or simple procrastination.
+Delay typically results from perceived loss of control, unfamiliarity with the transfer process, concerns about tax consequences, or simple procrastination.
 The trust establishment feels like progress, creating false comfort without actual protection.

 Unfunded trusts protect nothing.
 Assets titled in the grantor’s name remain fully exposed to creditor claims regardless of the trust’s existence.
 Creditors can garnish bank accounts, levy brokerage accounts, and seize assets that were never transferred to the trust.
-The grantor paid $15,000-$25,000 to establish a structure that provides zero protection because assets remain outside it.
+The grantor paid $15,000 to $25,000 to establish a structure that provides zero protection because assets remain outside it.

 Transferring Assets During or After Litigation